 Wellers Bay National Wildlife Area

-Danger: This is a former bombing range used by the Department of National Defence, and unexploded bombs remain.
+This is a former training site used by the Department of National Defence, and unexploded bombs could remain.
 Public access is prohibited at Wellers Bay National Wildlife Area.

 Wellers Bay National Wildlife Area (NWA) is a group of islands located near Trenton, Ontario, in Prince Edward County.
 The islands cover a total area of 83 hectares (ha).

 Please be advised that public access by land or water to the Wellers Bay National Wildlife Area (NWA) is prohibited year-round.
 This is to protect the fragile beach and dune ecosystems, sensitive wildlife habitats, and species at risk from human disturbance.
-There are also Unexploded Explosive Ordnance (UXO) on the site.
+There are also Unexploded Explosive Ordnance (UXO), such as bombs, grenades and flares, on the site.
 If disturbed, UXO can cause injury or death to humans and wildlife.

 Any person found trespassing in the area may be charged and fined (up to $1,300) under the Wildlife Area Regulations of the Canada Wildlife Act.